telerik/reporting-docs/getting-started/first-steps-integrating.md

 	}
 ````

-	Here is how our viewer should display the report upon runing the project and navigating to the `index.html` page in the browser:
+	The following image shows how the viewer will display the report upon running the project and navigating to the `index.html` page in the browser.

 	![Demo Report Preview](images/DemoReportInViewer.PNG)